saramibreak/EccEdc/README.md

 # EccEdc
 ## Overview
- This command-line program checks or fixes the user data of the 2048 byte per sector by using ecc/edc.
+ This command-line program checks or fixes the user data of the 2048 bytes per sector by using ecc/edc.
- This also creates 2352 sector with sync, addr, ecc, edc (user data is all zero).
+ This also creates 2352 sectors with sync, addr, ecc, edc (user data is all zero).

- This program works on Windows PC (WinXP or higher) and Linux.
+ This program works on Windows PC (Windows XP or higher) and Unix based PC (Linux, macOS).

 ## Bug report
  To: http://forum.redump.org/topic/10483/discimagecreator/